- North Allegheny School District

 Grades 11, 12

 Criteria for Selection - NoneBusiness Management is an introduction to business concepts, management skills, and management theories.
-The four functions of management: planning, organizing, leading, and controlling are covered.
-Students will learn how to think strategically and conceptually in order to achieve organizational goals.
-Understanding the issues involved in both managing and being managed will be taught, providing students with the skills necessary to be more effective contributors within an organization.
-Decision-making techniques and leadership qualities will be reinforced.
-Additional topics covered include: management of the global corporation, mergers and acquisitions, ethics and social responsibility, the securities markets, and current trends in management practice and theory.
+This course covers four functions of management: planning, organizing, leading, and controlling.
+Students learn how to think strategically to achieve organizational goals and maximize resources in the business environment.
+Understanding issues involved in managing a business as well as being managed will be discussed.
+Students will gain first-hand experience developing skills necessary to be effective contributors within an organization.
+Decision-making techniques and positive leadership qualities will be reinforced.
+Additional topics include: the global business environment, the economy, mergers and acquisitions, ethics and social responsibility, stock market and securities, and current trends in management practice and theory.

 -